-Name of Public PIC Development ID: Conversion type Transfer of Housing Project: Ida IV NY009000005 (PBV or PBRA): PBV Assistance: Total Units: 226 Pre-RAD Unity Post-RAD Unit Type Capital Fund Units Type: if different: allocation of Family/General Development: Occupancy 1.
-The 2018 CFP award for NY009000005 was \$791,304, which included DDTF funding of \$169,406.
-CFP funds available in the conversion year and necessary for successful conversion will be allocated to this development.
-Bedroom Type Number of Units Number of Units Change in Number Pre-Conversion Post-Conversion of Units per Bedroom Type and Why
+Name of Public Housing Project: Ida IV Total Units: 226 Units PIC Development ID: NY009000005 Pre-RAD Unity Type: Family/Genera I Occupancy Conversion type (PBV or PBRA): PBV Post-RAD Unit Type if different: Capital Fund allocation of Development: 1.The 2020 CFP award for NY009000005 (including 2 King Building units) was \$703,323, which included DDTF funding of \$188,918.
+CFP funds of 467,365 available in the conversion year and necessary for successful conversion will be allocated to this development.
+Bedroom Type Number of Units Pre- Conversion Number of Units Post- Conversion Change in Number of Units per Bedroom Type and Why 0 Bedroom 100 140 Market studies indicated there was a trend toward studio apartments so the number was increased.
+1 Bedroom 124 84 Market studies caused us to change some units to studios.